 Master Sushruta explained 10 kinds types as mentioned below-

 1. Sharavika- Sharava means disc or earthenn pan in Sanskrit.
 The carbuncles or boils which are convex in the margins and concave (dipped) in centre, similar to an earthen pan are termed as ‘Sharavika’.
+It has elevated in the border and depressed in the center, grey in color and associated with slough and pains.

 2. Sarshapika - Sarshapa means mustard.
 Such types of boils appear similar to white colored mustard and possess the same size too.